 - Gold Champions

 Here at Tollgate, we pride ourselves on our high levels of presentation.
 All pupils are encouraged to write neatly and legibly and all attempts at early writing are praised and encouraged.
-More developed writers, who have adopted and personalised the school's Nelson Handwriting style, are awarded our prestigious 'Pen Licence'.
+More developed writers, who have adopted and personalised the school's handwriting style, are awarded our prestigious 'Pen Licence'.
 Excellent presentation is encouraged within all curriculum areas as a means of ensuring that all work is to the highest standard possible.